ETMA Turmeric Market Complex

 ETMA Turmeric Complex or Erode Turmeric Merchants Association Turmeric Market is one of the four dedicated market places for turmeric in Erode, Tamil Nadu.
 Also called as Semmampalayam Turmeric Complex by the name of its location in Erode, Tamil Nadu.
 Erode is the second largest turmeric market in India, only behind Nizamabad.
 Erode Turmeric is a type of turmeric in spices category which has been given Geographical indication.

 History

-The market was originally functioning in the core city area near Clock tower in an unorganized manner.
+The market originally operated in the core city area near the Clock Tower in an unorganized manner.
 Considering the space shortage and traffic congestion, it has been shifted to the new sprawling area spreading over 52 acres along the Nasiyanur Road in Erode.
 The original plan of shifting was to integrate all the four turmeric markets in the city and make it as an Integrated Turmeric Complex.
-But owing to some controversies, all the other three markets were still functioning separately.
+However, due to some controversies, the other three markets continue to operate separately.